trilitech/tezos-developer-docs/docs/unity/reference/API.md

 - In WebGL applications, it uses the `TezosSDK.Beacon.BeaconConnectorWebGl` class to trigger the browser to connect to a wallet app in a browser plugin.
 - In all other applications, it uses the `TezosSDK.Beacon.BeaconConnectorDotNet` class to generate a QR code to connect to a wallet app on a mobile device or use a "deep link" to connect to a wallet on the same mobile device that is running the application.

-When the `WalletType` field of the `WalletProviderData` parameter is set to `WalletType.WALLETCONNECT`, this method...
-TODO
+When the `WalletType` field of the `WalletProviderData` parameter is set to `WalletType.WALLETCONNECT`, this method opens the WalletConnect SDK's popup window, which provides deep links and a QR code to connect EVM wallets.

-TODO what happens then?
+For more information about connecting to wallets, see [Connecting accounts](/unity/connecting-accounts).

 <!-- TODO
 There's a lot more to connections, as described in https://opentezos.com/gaming/unity-sdk/api-documentation/#iwalletproviderconnect.
 Need to work out what's relevant here and what should go in a topic on connecting to wallets.

-What happens with the redirect param?
 -->

 ### `SocialLogIn()`